bczsalba/teahaz-client/notes.md

                     - ????????
         + react menu:
             - compacts all messages, gives each an index and allows scrolling
+                * maybe can be accessed by using arrow UP/DOWN in normal mode
             - user selects a message, and reactions come up:
             ```
             hey whats up